Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 What Order to Play Bandon Dunes Courses?

-After half a dozen Bandon trips and playing all of the courses at least 4 times, I have very strong opinions about the order in which you should play the courses.
+After close to a dozen Bandon trips and playing all of the courses at least 4 times, I have very strong opinions about the order in which you should play the courses.

 Because more so than most golf resorts, how and when you play the course can dictate your enjoyment of them.